wader/jqjq/README.md

 - [stedolan](https://github.com/stedolan) for jq and got me interesting in generator/backtracking based languages.
 - [pkoppstein](https://github.com/pkoppstein) for writing about [jq and PEG parsing](https://github.com/stedolan/jq/wiki/Parsing-Expression-Grammars).
-- [itchyny](https://github.com/itchyny) for [gojq](https://github.com/itchyny/gojq) where most of jqjq's AST design comes from which made it easier to compare parser output (ex via [fq's `_query_fromstring`](https://github.com/wader/fq)).
-It also fixes some confusing jq bugs and has better error messages which saves a lot of time.
+- [itchyny](https://github.com/itchyny) for jqjq fixes and [gojq](https://github.com/itchyny/gojq) from which is learned a lot and is also from where most of jqjq's AST design comes from.
+Sharing AST design made it easier to compare parser output (ex via [fq's `_query_fromstring`](https://github.com/wader/fq)). gojq also fixes some confusing jq bugs and has better error messages which saves a lot of time.
 - Michael Färber [@01mf02](https://github.com/01m) for [jaq](https://github.com/01mf02/jaq) and where I also learned about precedence climbing.

 ## License